When to use NHS 111

-How does NHS 111 work?
+How NHS 111 works

-- book you a face-to-face appointment
+- get a face-to-face appointment if you need one;

-If you wish to give feedback regarding the service you received from NHS111 or make a complaint, please contact us via email: firstname.lastname@example.org and tell us the location you called from when contacting NHS 111.
+If you wish to give feedback regarding the service you received from NHS 111 or make a complaint, please contact us via email: firstname.lastname@example.org and tell us the location you called from when contacting NHS 111.
 This will allow us to identify which local service took the call and provide contact details.